 At Camp Erin, the focus is on the kids!
 Professionals and highly trained volunteers of Fairview's Youth Grief Services work to combine all the fun and excitement of camp with time to connect with other kids who have experienced loss.

-In 2015, Camp Erin–Twin Cities is scheduled for July 24-26.
+This year, Camp Erin-Twin Cities is scheduled for June 22-24 and Sept.
+21-23, 2018.
 First-time campers will be given priority.
 All past Camp Erin-Twin Cities participants will be automatically placed on a waiting list.

 To lean more about The Moyer Foundation and the Camp Erin Network, visit The Moyer Foundation.